 There is much more inside this book that you should not miss, including stories relating to Cameron’s quick achievement.
 I have several copies of You Call the Shots to give away, and you don’t want to miss this opportunity.
 Stay tuned for information about how you can get Cameron’s book for free.

 Updated February 13, 2007 and originally published February 12, 2007.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.